Success is thrilling.

 This is your most demanding month.
 Physics requires sustained daily practice — aim for a minimum of 150–200 questions per day across all three subjects combined, with Physics receiving the highest proportion.

 Complete Chemistry by end of Month 6.
-For Organic Chemistry, focus on reaction mechanism logic and pattern recognition rather than memorisation — NEET tests the ability to apply reactions in unfamiliar contexts, not just name them.
+For Organic Chemistry, focus on reaction mechanism logic and pattern recognition rather than memorisation — NEET paper aims to test the ability to apply reactions in unfamiliar contexts, not just name them.

 Continue daily Biology practice using your error list.
-At this stage your Biology error list should start tapering off as the questions move automatically to your Correct List once you answer these questions three times correctly.
+At this stage your Biology error list should start tapering off.

 Month 7-8: Complete Physics + Remaining Minor Tests

 Goal: Finish Physics Class 12 chapters.
-Attempt the remaining minor/unit tests and the half-syllabus tests.
+Attempt the remaining minor/unit tests and the 11th class syllabus tests and 12th class syllabus tests.

 Complete the Physics syllabus by mid-Month 8.
 By end of Month 7, start taking your half-syllabus tests under real exam conditions — 3 hours, no breaks, no phone.
 Take each tests with a mindset that this is your actual exam.
 Don’t find excuses later.